-Love in the Lav: Policing Same-Sex Desire in 20th Century Ireland
+Love in the Lav: A Social Biography of Same-Sex Desire in Postcolonial Ireland